Wood Chip Heating

 Fröling wood chip fueled hot water boilers conveniently provide heat for larger applications such as process hot water, commercial, institutional, and industrial space heating applications.

 Fröling chip boilers are ASME stamped boilers designed for indoor use.
 Fuel feeding, ignition, grate cleaning, heat exchange cleaning, and de-ashing are all automatically controlled.
 Combustion is actively controlled using variable induction fan speed, variable grate control, and motorized air controls.
 Fröling wood chip boilers respond to heating loads by ramping output up and down while minimizing on/off cycles.
-Use of properly sized thermal buffer and balancing flow in the system ensures smooth and successful boiler operation throughout a range of thermal demand.
+The use of properly sized thermal buffer and balancing flow in the system ensures smooth and successful boiler operation throughout a range of thermal demand.

 Fuel storage is located adjacent to the boiler to minimize space and conveyance costs.
 Chips are usually stored in a flat bottomed bin.
 The fuel is generally moved to an auger with a rotary feeder or with a scraper floor.
 From the feed auger, fuel passes through a safety airlock into the stoker channel.
 The stoker is often an auger, but the Fröling Turbomat can utilize a hydraulic ram, which is used for larger chips or more inconsistent fuel.